-On January 27, 2016 we executed our first securitization of 2016.
-In the transaction, qualified institutional buyers purchased \$329.5 million of asset-backed notes secured by \$340.0 million in automobile receivables purchased by us.
-The sold notes, issued by CPS Auto Receivables Trust 2016-A, consist of five classes.
-Ratings of the notes were provided by Standard & Poor's and DBRS and were based on the structure of the transaction, the historical performance of similar receivables and our experience as a servicer.
-We retained the most subordinated notes, Class F, in the principal amount of \$10,540,000.
-The weighted average yield on the notes, including the retained notes, is approximately 4.34%.
+On January 18, 2017 we executed our first securitization of 2017.
+In the transaction, qualified institutional buyers purchased \$206.3 million of asset-backed notes secured by \$210.0 million in automobile receivables purchased by us.
+The sold notes, issued by CPS Auto Receivables Trust 2017-A, consist of five classes.
+Ratings of the notes were provided by Standard & Poor's, DBRS and KBRA and were based on the structure of the transaction, the historical performance of similar receivables and our experience as a servicer.
+The weighted average yield on the notes is approximately 3.91%.

-The 2016-A transaction has initial credit enhancement consisting of a cash deposit equal to 1.00% of the original receivable pool balance.
-The final enhancement level requires accelerated payment of principal on the notes to reach overcollateralization of 4.00% of the then-outstanding receivable pool balance.
-The transaction utilizes a prefunding structure, in which CPS sold approximately \$255.9 million of receivables on January 27, 2016 and sold \$84.1 million of additional receivables on February 5, 2016.
+The 2017-A transaction has initial credit enhancement consisting of a cash deposit equal to 1.00% of the original receivable pool balance.
+The final enhancement level requires accelerated payment of principal on the notes to reach overcollateralization of 5.15% of the then-outstanding receivable pool balance.
+The transaction utilizes a prefunding structure, in which CPS sold approximately \$131.5 million of receivables on January 18, 2017 and sold \$78.5 million of additional receivables on February 15, 2017.